 They hail him “Modern Satyre —

 This article was posted on Saturday, January 21st, 2012 at 10:18 am and is filed under Countries & Cultures, England, English, German, Germany, Heinrich Hoffman, Languages, Poems, Poems about Children, Poems about Cleanliness, Poems about Neatness, Poetry, Poets, Recordings, Recordings of Poems, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Shock-headed Peter – A Cautionary Poem about Cleanliness, with an MP3”